justaszie/Bikeshare-Analysis/README.md

 ### 1.2.
 Guide to This Document
 As it's my first data project, this documentation is very detailed and quite chunky.
 I plan to use it as knowledge base for future projects.
 Feel free to skip to the parts that are most interesting to you.

+<span style="color:red;">**TODO - ADD UPDATED BOOKMARK LINKS**</span>

 If you're here for a good time, not a long time: [presentation with the solution to the business problem]().

-If yoou're interested what's under the hood:
+If you're interested what's under the hood:
 - [Analysis steps]()
 - [Data preparation and cleanup steps]()
 - [SQL queries used for the analysis]()

 ### 1.3.
 Dataset
 The idea is to solve a business problem of a fictional company.
 But the dataset to analyze comes from a real-life business.
-It is history of rides of a bikeshare service called Divvy, operated by Lyft in Chicago, and is licensed out for public usage.
-It contains a large amount of data from 2015 up to mid-2023.
+It is history of rides of a bikeshare service called [Divvy](https://divvybikes.com/), operated by Lyft in Chicago, and its data is licensed out for public usage.
+It contains a large amount of data on rides from 2015 up to mid-2023.
 - [Data license](https://divvybikes.com/data-license-agreement)
 - [Original data](https://divvy-tripdata.s3.amazonaws.com/index.html) (AWS S3 bucket)
-- [Data after my cleanup](https://storage.googleapis.com/jz_public_data/GDAC_2022_rides_clean) (note it's 1GB+ .csv file)
+- [Data after my cleanup](https://storage.googleapis.com/jz_public_data/GDAC_2022_rides_clean) (note it's 1GB+ .csv file). **TODO: add link to final dataset schema**

 ### 1.4.
 Process
 I followed the analysis process provided by Google program and adjusted it to my preferences.
 The overall process I followed had 6 phases: